jwakely/pkg-gcc-latest/index.md

 The latest snapshot is:

-      GCC 9-20190310 Snapshot
+      GCC MAJOR-DATE Snapshot

-      This snapshot has been generated from the GCC 9 SVN branch with the following options:
+      This snapshot has been generated from the GCC MAJOR SVN branch with the following options:
-      svn://gcc.gnu.org/svn/gcc/trunk revision 269561
+      svn://gcc.gnu.org/svn/gcc/trunk revision SVNREV

 RPM packages for **Fedora, RHEL, CentOS, and openSUSE** are built and hosted in the